ZIYU-DEEP/Awesome-Autoencoders-for-Representation-Learning/README.md

 # Awesome Autoencoder for Representation Learning

 ## Introduction
 This is a curated list of recent literature on autoencoders for representation learning.
 The unsupervised and generative nature of autoencoder-based models makes them popular tools for representation learning (e.g. using VAE as the feature extractor).
-In this list, we will focus on (1) recent theories to understand the learning ability and characteristics of autoencoders, (2) models and applications exploiting autoencoders for representation learning, and (3) adversarial attacks and defenses for autoencoders.
+In this list, we will focus on (1) recent theories to understand the learning ability and characteristics of autoencoders, (2) models and applications exploiting autoencoders for representation learning, and (3) adversarial attacks and defenses for autoencoders (p.s. we may also include some not so autoencoder related papers in this third part).
 <br>

 ## Format